5cover/psdc/docs/Scratch.md

 It will need to be a params to account for cases where there may be multiple first tokens.
 And we will need to add a new argument to multi-parsing method.
 This will clutter the code and increase duplication.

-### Solution 4 : skim until valid or failure with different error expected tokens
+### Solution 4 : skim until valid or failure with different error expected tokens (implemented)

 `ParseError.IsEquivalent` because equality would incur comparison of ErroneousToken.